grand medieval joust

 THE SPORT OF JOUSTING

 Jousting is a sport of strength and speed, courage and precision, passion and honour.
-One of the oldest equestrian sports in the world, originating in the 10th century, the joust demands the skill and athleticism found in many Olympic events.
+One of the oldest equestrian sports in the world, it originated in the 10th century.
+The joust demands the skill and athleticism found in many Olympic events.

 Jousting began life as a fierce gladatorial showdown of speed and nerve.
-In 1292, King Edward I decreed that pointed weapons should be replaced with blunt or crown-headed ‘coronel’ lances, designed to disperse the force of a strike.
-The death of the French King Henry II in 1559 saw further safety measures introduced, and today most jousts are fought with hollow-tipped lances, designed to shatter on impact.
+In 1292, King Edward I decreed pointed weapons should be replaced with blunt or crown-headed ‘coronel’ lances used instead.
+A move designed to disperse the force of a strike.
+The death of the French King Henry II in 1559 saw further safety measures introduced.
+Modern day jousts are fought with hollow-tipped lances, designed to shatter on impact.

 What has not changed, however, is the athletic speed and power of the mounted jouster.
 Setting off at up to 30mph in armour weighing over 20kg, each knight lowers his 10ft lance and aims to strike the target (or ecranche) on his opponent’s left shoulder.

-We believe that jousting – one of the oldest equestrian sports in the world and England’s first national sport – should be made an Olympic sport.
-Today’s jouster needs the same level of athleticism and agility, skill and strength as many of the Olympic medal winners who headed to Rio and Tokyo for the Summer Games.
+Jousting is one of the oldest equestrian sports in the world and England’s first national sport.
+English Heritage believes jousting should be made an Olympic sport.
+Today’s jouster needs the same level of athleticism and agility, skill and strength as many of the Olympic medal winners who headed to the recent Summer Games.

 (Courtesy of the English Heritage website.)